noopurP/NBAY6170_project/README.md

                        belongings such as Theft, Fraud, Burglary, etc. The taking a ratio of these values to get a sense of if the area poses a threat to the person or to their belongings.

-A. All the features we intuitively thought would be informative in the dataset for clustering Precincts (pre_df Pandas dataframe):
+B. All the features we intuitively thought would be informative in the dataset for clustering Precincts (pre_df Pandas dataframe):

     1. Precinct - Descriptive feature representing every Precinct.
 This is categorical in nature and not